cloud-native-toolkit/cloud-shell-commands/README.md

     **Note:** The `--generate` process merges the new results with the existing configuration, so it can be run repeatedly without losing information.

-2. Update the generated nicknames in `ibmcloud.yaml`.
+### Update the cluster nicknames

 The generated file uses the cluster name as the nickname.
 In most cases you will want to use a shorter nickname to speed up the process.

-    ```yaml
-    clusters:
-      bu70u43w09minpkoll2g:
-        nickname: m1
-        cluster: mooc-team-one
+1. List the defined clusters with `icc`

+    ```shell script
+    icc
     ```

+2. Update the generated nicknames using `icc --nickname`

+    ```shell script
+    icc --nickname
+    ```

+    You will be prompted to provide the cluster name or the existing cluster nickname then the new cluster nickname.

 ### Print the configured clusters